 Sodium is found in many processed and pre-made foods, so by cooking and eating more at home, you get to control the amount of sodium in your diet!
 (10) One easy and tasty way to reduce sodium in your diet is to use more spices to season your foods!
 People who prepare their meals at home with herbs and spices are more likely to reduce sodium intake.
 (11, 12)

-Spices add unique flavors, and by just swapping out a little sodium here and there for your favorite spices, you can take control of your health!
+Spices add unique flavors to recipes, and by just swapping out a little sodium here and there for your favorite spices, you can take control of your health through food!

 To learn more about the food’s powerful properties, check out our Food as Medicine article!